 INFO-I 391 Internship in Informatics Professional Practice (1-3 cr.)
 P: Approval of dean and completion of 100- and 200-level requirements in informatics.
 Students gain professional work experience in an industry or research organization setting, using skills and knowledge acquired in informatics course work.
 May be repeated for a maximum of 3 credit hours.
-S/F grading.
-May be repeated for a maximum of 3 credit hours.

 INFO-Y 395 Career Development for Informatics Majors (1 cr.)
 Helps students develop skills and knowledge to successfully pursue a career search, both at the time of graduation and as they progress through their careers.
 The course covers techniques and strategies to make the job search more efficient and effective.
 An eightweek course.

 INFO-I 399 Current Topics in Informatics (1-3 cr.)
 Variable topic course.
 Emphasis is on new developments and research in informatics.
 May be repeated once with different topic.

 INFO-I 400 Topics in Informatics (3 cr.)
 P: At least junior standing or permission of instructor.
 Variable topic.
 Emphasis is on new developments and research in informatics.
 Subject to approval of the dean.
-May be repeated twice for credit for any combination of INFO-I 400 and H 400 when topic varies.
+May be repeated twice (9 credit hours) for any combination of INFO-I 400 and H 400 when topic varies.

 INFO-H 400 Topics in Informatics, Honors (3 cr.)
 P: At least junior standing or permission of instructor.
 Honors version of INFO-I 400.
 Variable topic.
 Emphasis is on development and research in informatics.Subject to approval of the dean.
-May be repeated twice for credit for any combination of INFO-H 400 and I 400 when topic varies.
+May be repeated twice (9 credit hours) for any combination of INFO-H 400 and I 400 when topic varies.